SyntaxColoring/Markov-Word-Generator/ReadMe.md

 -----
 After including the script, `Markov` objects can be constructed like this:

-    markov = new window.Markov ["sassafras", "mississippi"], 1
+    markov = new Markov ["sassafras", "mississippi"], 1

 	# Or, on CommonJS:
+	# Markov = require "./markov"
-	# markov = new Markov.Markov ["sassafras", "mississippi"], 1
+	# markov = new Markov ["sassafras", "mississippi"], 1

 The first parameter to the constructor is an array of sequences.
 The sequences are combined together to form the corpus.
 The generator takes care not to link elements across sequence boundaries.
-In the example above, the last S in *sassafras* is not associated with the M in *mississippi.*  If you really *do* want that to happen, here's how to do it:
+In the example above, the last S in *sassafras* is not associated with the M in *mississippi.*  If you really *do* want those letters to be associated, here's how to do it:

-	markov = new window.Markov["sassafrasmississippi"], 1
+	markov = new Markov ["sassafrasmississippi"], 1

 The second parameter to the constructor is *n,* the *Markov order* - basically, how many previous elements the next element depends on.
 Low values make the Markov chain more random, while high values make it stick closer to the corpus.

 If left unspecified, the array of sequences defaults to `[]` and the Markov order defaults to `2`.